pkucnc/qemu_blog/timers.md

 ---
 layout: default
-title: Timers
+title: 04 Timers
 ---

 # A deep dive into QEMU: a Brief History of Time

-Ever wanted to play with general relativity ?
-QEMU is a simulation environment, guess what ?
-We can control time as seen by the VM !
+Ever wanted to play with general relativity?
+QEMU is a simulation environment, guess what?
+We can control time as seen by the VM!

 Some architectures directly provide a clock register inside the CPU.
 However, a board usually needs extended time control through dedicated devices.
-How would you implement such a device inside QEMU ?
+How would you implement such a device inside QEMU?

 ## Time in QEMU